ajaynagesh/ladder/README.md

 2. `conda env create -f environment.yml`
 3. `source activate ladder`
 4. `conda install libgfortran==1`
-5. The environment should be good to go!
+5. pip install sklearn
 ```
+#The environment should be good to go!

 # Next use the below commands to download MNIST data set.
 Extra info:To download MNIST data set you need Fuel, which should have already been installed by now.
 Fuel comes with Blocks, but you need to download and convert the datasets.
 Refer to the Fuel documentation.
 One might need to rename the converted files.
 ```